Scientific Name

 - Scales are shiny, overlapping, and contain small plates of bone.

-- Eardrums are sunken into cavities on sides of head.
+- Eardrums are sunken into cavities on the sides of the head.

 - Skin is shed in pieces.

-- They can shed its tail to escape predators and has a moveable and transparent lower eyelid to protect its eyes from dust and still see.
+- They can shed their tail to escape predators and has a moveable and transparent lower eyelid to protect their eyes from dust and still see.

-- They might ingests small stones to help digest its food.
+- They might ingest small stones to help digest their food.

 Distribution